“Kate Willett is a woman on the rise. Willett achieves a perfect blend of smart and filthy when she takes the stage.” –SF Weekly

 “Taut, spry, dashing, deadpan.” –courtingcomedy.com

-San Francisco magazine describes Kate Willett as “a comedian you should know about,” so here’s the info: She’s a regular feature for Margaret Cho who she’s toured with nationally and internationally.
-Kate’s work was recently featured on the Risk! podcast with Kevin Allison.
-She’s one of the most sought after comedians in town, has opened for comedians like Kyle Kinane, Anthony Jeselnik, Michael Che, and produces four of the best alternative comedy shows in the city including “The Mission Position” at Lost Weekend Video which CourtingComedy.com calls “the next great tradition in San Francisco Comedy.”
+San Francisco magazine describes Kate Willett as “a comedian you should know about,” so here’s the info: You can catch her Comedy Central debut this winter on “This Is Not Happening” She’s a regular feature for Margaret Cho who she’s toured with nationally and internationally.
+You might have seen her on Fusion TV or heard her on the Risk! podcast with Kevin Allison.
+She’s was named a top “Artist to Watch in 2016” by SF Weekly, has opened for comedians like Kyle Kinane, Jen Kirkman, Anthony Jeselnik, Dana Gould, Jackie Kashian, Myq Kaplan, and Michael Che, and produces four of the best alternative comedy shows in the city including “The Mission Position” at Lost Weekend Video which CourtingComedy.com calls “the next great tradition in San Francisco Comedy.”

 She’s appeared in the 2015 Just for Laughs Montreal Comedy Festival, Limestone Comedy Festival, and San Francisco Sketchfest (3 years in a row).
 She’s a regular feature at comedy clubs all over the country and a favorite of audience members, flannel clad skateboarders, and all of her twenty-three roommates.